hlship/threaded-conversation/README.md

 ## roominfo command

-> Technically, this is not part of TC, but has a home here until spun off as its own library.

-This debugging command outputs useful information about the current room and all the objects within it.
+This `lib/tc/debug/roominfo.dg` library provides a `roominfo` command that outputs useful information about the current room and all the objects within it.

 For example, `roominfo` at the start of [Sand-dancer](https://github.com/hlship/sanddancer-dialog) yields: